-- Summer camp is non-refundable. - If a child is withdrawn from programs due to illness, injury, expulsion, or any other reason a refund will not be issued for any portion of the program fees. - Refunds will not be given if a day's program must be cancelled due to inclement weather.
+- Registration for community programs is non-refundable. - If a child is withdrawn from programs due to illness, injury, expulsion, or any other reason a refund will not be issued for any portion of the program fees. - Refunds will not be given if a day's program must be cancelled due to inclement weather.
 (Please see our Inclement Weather Policy/Closure Policy). - Programs may be cancelled if there is insufficient registration.
 In this event, a full refund will be issued.